Celebrity Big Brother (British TV series) series 3: Prize money

 This was the first celebrity series to include prize money, Bez won £50,000 on Day 18.

+Title sequence

+The titles for this series are nearly identical to Big Brother 5, but with a brown background, red iris, and a pupil.

 House

-The series was filmed in a custom-built house at Elstree Studios, where the series hade been broadcasting since Big Brother 3 in 2002.
-The house remained largely unchanged since Big Brother 5, however, there was several modifications.
+The series was filmed in a custom-built house at Elstree Studios, where the series had been broadcasting since Big Brother 3 in 2002.
+The house remained largely unchanged since Big Brother 5, however, there were several modifications.

 There was one change in the Diary Room; the wall panels changed to red and black, instead of blue.
 Everything else in the Diary Room, living room and kitchen remained unchanged.
 The garden had the most notable modifications.
 The grass had been covered with AstroTurf.
 The hot tub remained, but the outside shower and baths from Big Brother 5 were replaced with a heated seating area and the treatment room was replaced with a sauna.
 The bathroom and mixed bedroom remained, however, an additional bedroom for one with a double bed was built.